SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/querying-offloaded.md

 Dremio offers an [SQL REST API](https://docs.dremio.com/rest-api/sql/) which you can use to run SQL queries against tables in the data lake.
 You must authenticate with your Dremio account against Dremio in order to use the API.

 Note that the API might change any time and {{< company-sag >}} does not provide any guarantees.
-Dremio does not send any CORS headers, so direct access from a browser-based application is not possible.
+Dremio does not send any CORS headers, so direct access from a browser-based web app is not possible.
 It is highly recommended to use {{< product-c8y-iot >}} DataHub's REST API, see below.

 ### Connecting via Cumulocity IoT DataHub REST API